great-expectations/cloud/README.md

 ### Start the Agent

-If you intend to run the Agent against local services (Cloud backend or datasources) run the Agent outside of the container.
+If you intend to run the GX Agent against local services (Cloud backend or datasources) run the Agent outside of the container.

 ```
 gx-agent